Giseldah/CalcStat/Giseldah/CalcStat/readme.txt

 Lotro Plugins:
 Extract the zip file to your Lotro Plugins directory.
 After, you should have a directory like "C:\Users\UserName\Documents\The Lord of the Rings Online\Plugins\Giseldah\CalcStat"
-Plugins can import this library using the statement: import Giseldah.CalcStat The directory already contains a "Percentage calculations only" version by default, so you don't need to compile statdata.csv if this is all you require.
+Plugins can import this library using the statement: import "Giseldah.CalcStat" The directory already contains a "Percentage calculations only" version by default, so you don't need to compile statdata.csv if this is all you require.

 OpenOffice/LibreOffice: